12 Organisational Design Principles that Embrace Complexity

 Principle 5 - Temporal Organisation Design Interventions

 When approaching Organisational Design interventions you should be aware of the temporal nature of change.
-How long does the intervention need to exist for?
+How long does the intervention need to exist?
 Not all changes should be permanent.

 Three categories of temporal organisational design interventions: